-In September 2021, California Governor Gavin Newsom enacted Senate Bill 162, establishing the \$600 million California Jobs First Regional Investment Initiative.
-This initiative is designed to foster the creation of high-quality, accessible employment opportunities and enhance regional resilience against climate change and other global disruptions affecting California's diverse economies.
+In September 2021, California Governor Gavin Newsom enacted Senate Bill 162, establishing a \$600 million California Jobs First Regional Investment Initiative.
+While some aspects of the initiative's funding and structure have evolved, its core ambition remains unchanged: to create high-quality, accessible employment opportunities and strengthen regional resilience to climate change and other global disruptions impacting California's diverse economies.

-The Regional Investment Initiative facilitated the formation of Jobs First Collaboratives across 13 regions in California, including the Redwood Region Resilient, Inclusive, Sustainable Economy (RRRISE) which encompasses Tribal Lands and the counties of Humboldt, Mendocino, Lake, and Del Norte.
-The Collaborative includes a broad spectrum of partners encompassing labor, business, local government, education, environmental justice, and community organizations.
+California Jobs First facilitated the formation of Jobs First "Collaboratives" across 13 regions in California, including the Redwood Region Resilient Inclusive Sustainable Economy (RRRISE) Collaborative, which encompasses Tribal Lands, Del Norte, Humboldt, Lake, and Mendocino Counties.
+The Collaborative includes a broad spectrum of partners, including labor, business, local government, education, environmental justice, and community organizations.

-Anchoring the Redwood Region RISE Collaborative's efforts are the Arcata Economic Development Corporation (AEDC) and the California Center for Rural Policy (CCRP) at Cal Poly Humboldt, along with planning phase outreach partners North Coast Opportunities (NCO) and True North Organizing Network (TNON).
-Currently, the Collaborative has signed partnership letters with over 130 members and has engaged with more than 1,000 residents.
-The Collaborative's aim is to create a region characterized by stable employment, accessible healthcare, and a thriving natural environment.
-Specifically, RRRISE is tasked with developing a regional roadmap to guide investment into sectors and industries that prioritize equity, sustainability, access to quality jobs, and economic competitiveness and resilience.
+Anchoring Redwood Region RISE Collaborative's efforts is its Convening Team, made up of Fiscal Agent North Edge Financing (formerly Arcata Economic Development Corporation [AEDC]) and the California Center for Rural Policy (CCRP) at Cal Poly Humboldt.
+During the Planning Phase, the Convening Team collaborated closely with outreach partners North Coast Opportunities (NCO) and True North Organizing Network (TNON).

+As of May 2025, the Collaborative has signed partnership letters with over 150 member organizations and actively engages well over 1,000 residents.
+The Collaborative works to create a region characterized by stable employment, accessible healthcare, and a thriving natural environment.
+Building on this report, RRRISE since developed Regional Plan Part 2, which is now being operationalized and implemented to guide investment in sectors and industries that prioritize equity, sustainability, access to quality jobs, and economic resilience and competitiveness.